kelseykm/vcard4/docs/documentation/group.md

 const grp = new Group([tel, email, title], "job");
 ```

-- The instance objects have the following methods:
+- The instance object has the following methods:

   1. `repr`

-  This method returns a string which is the representation of how the group
+  This method returns a string representing how the group will finally appear
-  will finally appear in the vCard.
+  in the vCard.

   :::note
   '>' in the examples below is just the terminal prompt.